softwarejoint/android-rv-swipe-delete/Readme.md

 Lots of work has been put in making it seem smooth and close to iOS in feel.

+### Notes

+* Supports custom background color & icon
+* Supports swipe to delete & click to delete
+* Only 1 row active at a time
+* It is written using canvas, no extra views drawn.
+Uses pure Java code

 ### Using in your project

 1. Include jitpack.io maven repo